germur/Paramountpropertyrestoration/src/content/blog/professional-mold-testing-cost-guide-2025.md

 ---

 *Cost information based on 2025 market rates for professional mold testing services in Florida.
 Actual costs may vary by location, property size, and testing scope.
-For accurate quotes, [contact our certified inspectors](/contact) serving [Orlando](/restoration/mold-remediation/mold-inspection), [Miami](/restoration/mold-remediation/mold-inspection), [Tampa](/restoration/mold-remediation/mold-inspection), and all of Florida.*
+For accurate quotes, [contact our certified inspectors](/contact) serving Jupiter, Clearwater, Lakeland, Naples, Gainesville, Pensacola, and all of Florida.*